Alki Larnaca FC

 Alki Larnaca (ΑΛΚΗ Λάρνακας, ALKI Larnakas) was a Cypriot football club based in the town of Larnaca.
 The club was founded in 1948 and it was dissolved on the 6th of May 2014 due to financial issues.
 The club's colours were blue and red.
 They reached the Cypriot Cup final on five occasions without a win.
+The club was refounded as Alki 1948 Larnaca in May 2024, and are now playing in the fourth tier of Cypriot football.

 History

 1979 was the best year in club's history.
 They finished third in the Cypriot Championship and played the final in the Cypriot Cup, losing to APOEL Nicosia, which were also the champions.
 That gave them the right to play in the UEFA Cup, where they were eliminated in the first round by Dinamo Bucharest.

 The team was crowned Champions of the Cypriot Second Division for the season 2009–10 and have participated in the Cypriot First Division until its dissolution.